 - a.
-The instructor will contact their Program Director or the Chief Academic Officer to determine if there is a record of any previous offences by the student. - b.
-If a student is alleged to have committed the offence has no record of academic dishonesty, the instructor willsupport the Program Director's investigation, to determine facts, and in consultation with instructor the Program Director will normally determine the penalty, if any. - c.
-Before making a recommendation regarding a penalty, the Program Director will offer the student the opportunity to respond to the allegation and possible penalties.
+The instructor will contact their Program Director or a designate to determine if there is a record of any previous offenses by the student. - b.
+If a student is alleged to have committed the offense has no record of academic misconduct, the instructor will support the Program Director's investigation, to determine facts, and in consultation with the instructor the Program Director will normally determine the penalty, if any. - c.
+Before making a decision regarding a penalty, the Program Director will offer the student the opportunity to respond to the allegation and possible penalties.